It’s no secret that I worked as a small business bookkeeper for different oil & gas companies near Dallas, Texas for over a decade.

 This is something I’m doing more of now as my financial situation gets more complicated.
 But the good news is, I can still file my own taxes if I wanted to because I easily understand how to do it.

 Even if you have the best accountant or bookkeeper on your team, they’re never going to care about your financial future as you will.

-Needless to say, I’m thrilled that I can now understand how to file my own self-employed taxes, what deductions and credits I can rightfully claim and ultimately save myself a good chunk of money by organizing and prepping my own taxes.
+Needless to say, I’m thrilled that I can now understand how to file my own self-employed taxes, what deductions and credits I can rightfully claim, and ultimately save myself a good chunk of money by organizing and prepping my own taxes.

-Don’t forget: this year the tax deadline is April 18th, 2016 so you get a few extra days!
-Do you DIY your taxes?
-Why or why not?
+Don’t forget: this year the tax deadline is May 15, 2021, so you get a few extra days.